-After the Canaanite period passed and passed through two phases of the bronze period, the history of the establishment of the Palestinian state continued with the period of the New Egyptian Kingdom around 1550 to 1400 BC where the Canaanite cities were now part of the kingdom of New Egypt which made a massive expansion into the area The Levants under Ahmose I and Thutmose I. All political, commercial and military affairs in the latter part of this era were recorded by several ambassadors and Canaanian proxy leaders for Egypt in 379 using tablets known as the Amarna Letters.
+After the Canaanite period passed and passed through two phases of the bronze period, the history of the establishment of the Palestinian state continued with the period of the New Egyptian Kingdom around 1550 to 1400 BC where the cities of Canaan were now part of the kingdom of New Egypt which made a massive expansion into the area The Levants under Ahmose I and Thutmose I. All political, commercial and military affairs in the latter part of the era were recorded by several ambassadors and Canaanian proxy leaders for Egypt in 379 using tablets known as the Amarna Letters.
 During the first reign of the Seti I pharaoh, he carried out a mission to re-coordinate Canaan which is now in Egyptian rule to the Shean Belt area and installed several puppet governments to govern the area.
-In 1178 BC, Ramesses III raised the flag of war against the Sea People, which was named the Djahy War (Canaan), where this war was the beginning of the loss of power of the New Kingdom of Egypt in the Levant, and at the same time the collapse of the Bronze era.
+In 1178 BC, Ramesses III raised the flag of war against the Sea People, which was named the Djahy War (Canaan), where this war was the beginning of the loss of power of the New Kingdom of Egypt at the Levant, and at the same time the collapse of the Bronze era.

 The history of the establishment of a Palestinian state continues back to the Hellenic era with its subjugation in 330 BC by Alexander the Great after previously surviving through the independent period of Israelite, Philistine and Canaanite, the period under the rule of the Neo-Syrian and Neo-Babylonian kingdoms, and the Persian empire (Achaemenid).
 In 323 to 301 BC, Palestinian land was repeatedly ruled by different people due to the Diadochi war.
 There are also leaders written in the history of the establishment of a Palestinian state at that time including Laomedon, Ptolemy I Soter, and Antigonus I Monophthalmus.
 In 321 BC, Ptolemy I Soter killed the son of Antigonus I in the Gaza War, Demetrius I. The large number of wars that occurred in this era caused the landscape to change in extreme times with a very rapid transfer of power.
 Another thing that has happened is that many fortified cities have been built with the reason to dispel enemy forces.